Trap House 4

-Trap House 4 is the thirty-fifth solo mixtape by American rapper Gucci Mane.
+Trap House 4 is a commercial mixtape by American rapper Gucci Mane.
 The project serves as a sequel to Trap House III (2013).
 The project was released on July 4, 2014, by 1017 Brick Squad Records and 101 Distribution.
 The project features guest appearances from Chief Keef, K Camp, Young Scooter and Fredo Santana.
 The project features production from Zaytoven, Drumma Boy, Mike WiLL Made-It, Southside, Kevin McCall, C4, Tarentino, Young Chop and Bankroll Clay, among others.